datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 ##### `X-Forwarded-For` trusted hops

 Controls the how Envoy sets the trusted client IP address of a request.
-If you have a proxy in front of Ambassador, Envoy will set the trusted client IP to the address of that proxy.
+If you have a proxy in front of $productName$, Envoy will set the trusted client IP to the address of that proxy.
 To preserve the original client IP address, setting `x_num_trusted_hops: 1` will tell Envoy to use the client IP address in `X-Forwarded-For`.

 Please see the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/v1.11.2/configuration/http_conn_man/headers#x-forwarded-for) for more information.